Jeans (film)

-Jeans is a 1998 Indian Tamil-language romantic comedy film written and directed by S. Shankar, and produced by Ashok Amritraj and Murali Manohar.
-The film stars Prashanth and Nassar in double roles each along with Aishwarya Rai, while Lakshmi, Raadhika Sarath Kumar, and Raju Sundaram play supporting roles.
-The film's background score and the soundtrack are composed by A. R. Rahman, while Ashok Kumar and the duo B. Lenin and V. T. Vijayan handled the cinematography and editing respectively.
+Jeans is a 1998 Indian Tamil-language romantic comedy film written and directed by Shankar, and produced by Ashok Amritraj and Murali Manohar.
+The film stars Prashanth and Aishwarya Rai, while Lakshmi, Radhika Sarathkumar, Nassar, Senthil and Raju Sundaram play supporting roles.
+The background score and soundtrack were composed by A. R. Rahman, while Ashok Kumar and the duo B. Lenin and V. T. Vijayan handled the cinematography and editing, respectively.

-The film opened on 24 April 1998 and was the most expensive film to be made in Indian cinema at that time.
-The film was selected by India as its official submission for the Best Foreign Language Film for the Academy Awards in 1998, but was not nominated.
+Jeans had a wide release on 24 April 1998 and was the most expensive film to be made in Indian cinema at that time.
+The film won four Tamil Nadu State Film Awards, the Filmfare Award for Best Music Director – Tamil (Rahman) and the National Film Award for Best Special Effects.
+It was also India's official submission for the Academy Award for Best Foreign Language Film.

 Plot

-Nachiappan is a wealthy and successful Indian American restaurateur based in Los Angeles.
+Nachiappan is a widowed, wealthy, and successful Indian American restaurateur based in Los Angeles.
 He has two sons – Viswanathan "Visu" and Ramamoorthy "Ramu" – who are identical twins.
 They both are medical students and spend their evenings helping out their father alongside the restaurant's chief cook, Juno.
-One evening, when Visu & Ramu go to the airport to do their lunch supply, Visu sees an Indian Tamil family from Chennai – Madhumitha "Madhu", her younger brother Madhesh, and their grandmother Krishnaveny – having some problems with the immigration authorities.
+One evening, when Visu & Ramu go to the airport to do their lunch supply, Visu sees an Indian Tamil family from Chennai – Madhumitha "Madhu", her younger brother Madhesh, and their grandmother Krishnaveni – having some problems with the immigration authorities.
 Visu pitches in to help and learns that they just flew in from India so that Krishnaveny can undergo a surgery to remove her brain tumour.
 After many confusions, the trio meets with Ramu also.
 The twins arrange for the three to reach their host.

-Krishnaveny is admitted in the hospital where Visu works as a resident doctor and the surgery is performed.
-Visu soon realises that Krishnaveny is paralysed as she was operated on the wrong side of her brain due to a mix-up with another patient.
+Krishnaveni is admitted in the hospital where Visu works as a resident doctor and the surgery is performed.
+Visu soon realises that Krishnaveni is paralysed as she was operated on the wrong side of her brain due to a mix-up with another patient.
 He appeals aggressively to the doctors and has the error corrected by another surgery, then spearheads an angry fight for compensation.
 The hospital compensates US$2 million to avoid a court case.
 Due to these actions, Madhu soon falls in love with Visu.

-Krishnaveny soon realises that Madhu and Visu are in love and extends the family's stay in the US.
+Krishnaveni soon realises that Madhu and Visu are in love and extends the family's stay in the US.
 However, Nachiappan objects to the romance as he wants his sons to marry identical twin girls.
-In a flashback, it is shown that Nachiappan had an identical twin brother Pechiappan, who lives in Karaikudi and is a simpleton.
+In a flashback, it is revealed that Nachiappan had an identical twin brother Pechiappan, who lives in Karaikudi and is a simpleton.
 They both married for love in their youth, but Pechiappan's wife Sundarambal tortured and abused Nachiappan's pregnant wife Meiyaththa so badly that the latter died after giving birth to Visu and Ramu.
 Nachiappan eventually left the house along with Visu and Ramu to prevent Pechiappan and Sundarambal from separating over Meiyaththa's death.